Meet the team

 Fisheries Conservation Director/Consultant

-Christopher Debicki is expedition leader and Nunavut projects director for Oceans North Canada.
-A Ducks Unlimited employee, he is working on the creation of a national marine conservation area in Lancaster Sound.
-Last year, he was the expedition leader for Oceans North Canada's Lancaster Sound Arctic Whale Survey.
+Christopher Debicki is Nunavut projects director for Oceans North Canada, a project led by Pew in partnership with Ducks Unlimited.
+He is working on creation of a national marine conservation area in Lancaster Sound and was the expedition leader for Oceans North Canada's Lancaster Sound arctic whale survey.
 Before joining Oceans North Canada in 2009, he spent five years as executive director of Maliiganik Tukisiiniakvik, a Nunavut legal aid clinic.
-In 2007, he collaborated with the Nansen Institute in Norway to do oceanographic research in Greenland and sailed through the Northwest Passage as part of a campaign to raise awareness about the impact of climate change on Inuit communities.
-He received his law degree from McGill University and also studied at the University of Manitoba, the University of Cape Town and Jagiellonian University in Poland.
+In 2007, he collaborated with the Nansen Institute in Norway on oceanographic research in Greenland and sailed through the Northwest Passage as part of a campaign to raise awareness about the impact of climate change on Inuit communities.
+He received a law degree from McGill University and also studied at the University of Manitoba, the University of Cape Town, and Jagiellonian University in Poland.
+He is based in Winnipeg, Manitoba.

 Gary Stewart grew up in the forests of eastern Canada and earned a master’s degree in wetland ecology from McGill University.
 Gary has more than 30 years of experience in the conservation field and has worked on private and public land programs across Canada.
 He recently retired from Ducks Unlimited Canada where he developed and managed its western boreal conservation program.
 He works from his home near Edmonton, Alberta and provides strategic advice on Arctic seabird habitat research and conservation.